Designers: Charles and Ray Eames

 A classic piece of mid-century furniture.
 The first mass-produced plastic chair.
 And as stylish today as it was when it was designed in 1948.
 A multitude of color choices can be combined with a base in chrome or black and rockers in maple or walnut.

 Charles and Ray Eames realized their first successful, single-shell form in 1950 with the Molded Fiberglass Chairs.
-However, when the environmental risks associated with fiberglass production became more widely understood, the decision was made to switch to a safer plastic.
+However, when the environmental risks associated with fiberglass production became more widely understood, the decision was made to switch to a safer plastic material.
 In 2004, Herman Miller reintroduced the Molded Plastic Armchair Rocker Base in polypropylene.

 Fulfilling the goals of every modern designer.Charles and Ray Eames View Design Story